 After studying the AMC land use, it can be concluded that the closer a city is to the three estates, the more developed is a city and vice versa.
 The shape of its urban areas on eastern side actually has three protruding shapes, in which each shape is the location of Naroda, Odhav and Vatva industrial estates.
 Areas between these protruding shape previously were vacant land and agricultural land.
 As predicted by AMC, these areas developed and grown in response to urban generator of the industrial estates, as long as the industrial activity operate.
-After more than 40 years of development, the three industrial estates generated the growth of its surrounding areas.
-Agriculture land has been changed into developed land, and use of land had also been changed, such from agriculture to housing, housing to commercial, and public land for private or commercial use.
-The industrialization process in those particular areas has triggered these changes.
-According to Balchin, Isaac and Chen (2000), industrialization always affected to people and urban shape.
-Population of that city became increased since the city offer many job related to industries.

 Similar case is faced by most cities in developing countries, such as India and Indonesia: growth and development of the city, in terms of population and size, always followed by occupation of urban land illegally.
-The urban land occupation is mostly for illegal housing and illegal commercial activities in which some research called as informal city.
+The urban land occupation mostly for illegal housing and illegal commercial activities, which in some research called as informal city.
 Developing country adopted urban planning regulation from developed country, which ignored the existence of informal land occupation.
-Therefore, conflict between formal and informal sectors always occurs, such as government and street vendors.
+Therefore, conflict between formal and informal sectors always occur, such as government and street vendors.
 The existence of informal urban land occupation or informal city is a phenomenon of most city in developing countries.